On $\gamma_5$ schemes and the interplay of SMEFT operators in the Higgs-gluon coupling: Scheme-dependent finite mixing at one-loop order

 In this section we comment on the interplay between the four-top operators and other operators entering Eq.~\eqref{eq:totLag}.
 This interplay will be important in the discussion of single Higgs production in the next section.

 In particular, we want to highlight two points.
 The first one is that there is a finite mixing between the four-top and other operators, coming already from one-loop diagrams, as shown below.
 This fact implies that it would be inconsistent to study the contribution coming from four-top operators in isolation.
 The second point is that the above mixing, being finite, depends on the $\gamma_5$ scheme employed.
 When combining the one-loop subamplitudes in two-loop diagrams, in principle this could lead to divergent terms that are scheme-dependent.
-However, provided that both schemes are used consistently, the physical result for the complete two-loop amplitude is expected to be scheme-independent.\footnote{This can be best understood from a top-down perspective.}
+However, provided that both schemes are used consistently, the physical result for the complete two-loop amplitude is expected to be scheme-independent.

 Direct evaluation of the contribution of the four-top operators to the $g \to \bar{t}t$ amplitude gives a contribution proportional to an insertion of the chromomagnetic operator.
 Pictorially, this can be represented as follows